o3de/o3de.org/content/docs/tools-ui/component-library/uidev-tab-component.md

 ---
+linktitle: Tab
+title: O3DE UI Tab Component
-description: ' Learn how to use the O3DE UI 2.0 tab widget component to create tabs and tab action bars in O3DE tools and gems. '
+description: Learn how to use the O3DE UI tab widget component to create tabs and tab action bars in O3DE tools and Gems.
-title: O3DE UI tab component
+toc: true
 ---

 {{< preview-migrated >}}